New Wolsey Theatre’s PULSE Festival Opens Submissions for Testing Ground 2018

 They support and showcase new work and new ideas from contemporary theatre makers through the PULSE artist development programme.
 Last year, they introduced Testing Ground, a seed commission programme for original work from D/deaf and disabled artists.
 They are keen to develop these artists and their work, and ensure the aesthetics of access are embedded in the creative process.

-This year, Testing Ground will present three works at various stages of their development at PULSE Festival 2017, with scratches of Nicola Werenowska’s Invisible, Kiruna Stamell and Rhona McKenzie’s Disability Sex Archive, and the premiere of Rachel Bagshaw and Chris Thorpe’s The Shape of Pain.
+This year, Testing Ground presented three works at various stages of their development at PULSE Festival 2017, with scratches of Nicola Werenowska’s Invisible, Kiruna Stamell and Rhona McKenzie’s Disability Sex Archive, and the premiere of Rachel Bagshaw and Chris Thorpe’s The Shape of Pain.

 Nicola Werenowska, writer of Invisible, a Testing Ground 2017 commission has said: ‘Not only has Testing Ground given me invaluable time, space and resources to begin a new piece of work which I’m really excited about, but the process has been transformative in terms of exploring my personal relationship to my disability in my artistic practice and developing a neurodiverse led practice.’